wpallstars/fix-plugin-does-not-exist-notices/README.md

 2. If you have missing plugin errors, you'll see them in your plugins list with "(File Missing)" markers
 3. Click the "Remove Notice" link next to any missing plugin
 4. The reference will be removed, and the error notification will disappear

+### Using with Git Updater

+If you've installed this plugin from GitHub or Gitea, you'll need Git Updater to receive updates:

+1. Install the Git Updater plugin from [git-updater.com/git-updater/](https://git-updater.com/git-updater/)
+2. Go to Settings > Git Updater > Remote Management
+3. Click the "Refresh Cache" button to ensure Git Updater recognizes the latest version
+4. Updates will now appear in your WordPress dashboard when available

 ## Frequently Asked Questions